 You must have comprehensive and sufficient insurance coverage appropriate to travel, study, and work overseas.
 It is strongly recommended that you review the policies carefully, including the fine print, to ensure that you know what it covers and more importantly, what it does not cover.

-* Temporarily unavailable.
-Please contact firstname.lastname@example.org for more information.
+* Please contact firstname.lastname@example.org for the applicable form.

 You are a graduate student, travelling to a country with a Global Affairs Canada risk rating of Level 1 or Level 2.

 Check the Global Affairs Canada risk rating of the country you are travelling to.

 Please select from one of the following options:

 1) You are travelling alone (e.g. exchange, joint degree, co-op, practicum)

 2) You are traveling as part of a group (e.g. Field School, Cohort travel)

 Graduate Student Traveling to High Risk Country

 You are a graduate student planning to travel either alone or as part of a group, to a country with a Global Affairs Canada risk rating of Level 3 or 4.

 Check the Global Affairs Canada risk rating of the country you are traveling to.